jtroussard/treematic/README.md

 ## Release Notes

-### 0.0.1
+### 1.0.0

-Initial release of tree-meh
+Initial production release of Tree Meh directory tree copy utility.

-## Development

-## Local Setup
+## Development Setup

-To clone and work on the Tree-Meh extension on your local machine, follow these steps:
+To work on the Tree-Meh extension on your local machine, follow these steps:

 1. **Clone the Repository**:
 Open a terminal and navigate to the directory where you want to clone the extension's repository.
 Then, run the following command: